RedHatRanger/RHCA9_EX374/LESSONS/01_introduction_to_ansible_navigator.md

         enabled: true
 EOF

-# Run playbook using ansible-navigator in stdout mode
+# Run the playbook in plain text mode
 ansible-navigator run web_setup.yml -m stdout --eei ee-supported-rhel8

-# Run ansible-navigator in TUI mode (interactive)
+# Run in interactive mode
 ansible-navigator --eei ee-supported-rhel8

-# Inside TUI: Run the playbook interactively
+# Then in the menu, type this to run the playbook
 :run web_setup.yml

-# View documentation for a module (e.g., yum)
+# See help for a module
 ansible-navigator doc yum

-# View current Ansible config
+# Look at Ansible’s settings
 ansible-navigator config

-# View settings specific to automation content navigator
+# Look at Navigator’s own settings
 ansible-navigator settings

-# List installed collections
+# See which collections are installed
 ansible-navigator collections
 ```

 ---

-### ✅ Outcomes by the End of Chapter:
+### 📦 What You Should Be Able to Do:
-- You should be able to create and run a playbook using `ansible-navigator`
+- Make and run a simple playbook with Navigator
-- You understand how execution environments isolate your automation logic
-- You know how to explore configuration, documentation, and collections with navigator
-- You’re familiar with Red Hat’s ecosystem for managing and curating Ansible content
+- Use the built-in tools in the Execution Environment
+- Look up help and settings using Navigator
+- Know where your Ansible stuff (collections) lives

 ---

-This chapter lays the groundwork for using the platform’s new tooling and helps you shift your mindset toward **containerized and modular automation workflows.**
+This chapter is like your **first lesson in using a new toolbox**.
+You’ll use these tools in every other chapter!

+<br><br><br>

 ---